mariep00/535521-HW3/README.md

 # HW3 - Instance Segmentation with Mask R-CNN

 This project implements an instance segmentation pipeline using Mask R-CNN with a ResNet-50 backbone for detecting and segmenting individual cells in microscopy images.
-It was developed in a single Python notebook for Homework 3 of the NYCU course *Visual Recognition using Deep Learning (Spring 2025)*.
+It was developed in a single Python notebook for Homework 3 of the NYCU course *Topics in Visual Recognition using Deep Learning (Spring 2025)*.

 ---